rtothaoss/KanbanTool/README.md

 #### MySQL Section

+Create a schema in MySQL.
+You may name it whatever you wish just be sure change the name in the application.properties in Spring Boot.

 #### Spring Boot Section

+Once the MySQL schema has been created make sure it matches in application.properties.
+Be sure to include the timezone otherwise the database connection will not work.
+Down below an example is listed.
+After setting up everything in application.properties start the server by running KanbanApplication.java

+`` spring.datasource.url = jdbc:mysql://localhost:3306/kanbanTool?serverTimezone=UTC ``

 #### Install Dependencies in React
-Install all the necessary packages for the app to run correctly.
+Open the React section and Install all the necessary packages for the app to run correctly.

 `` npm install ``

 #### Usage
 Start up the app by using this command.

-`` expo start ``
+`` npm start ``

 ### Technologies Used:
 * Java